wingkwong/leetcode-the-hard-way/templates/index.md

   - templates
 ---

 Here you can find the general templates for tackling LeetCode problems.
+These templates are pre-written code or snippets.
+The goal of using these templates is to save time by providing a starting point for the solution, rather than having to start from scratch.
+Before using the templates, you should have deep understanding on the logic.